ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 }
 ```

-This is a super simple smart contract that stores a message upon creation and can be updated by calling the `update` function.
+This is a basic smart contract that stores a message upon creation.
+It can be updated by calling the `update` function.

 ### Step 11: Connect Metamask & Alchemy to your project {#step-11-connect-metamask-&-alchemy-to-your-project}

 We’ve created a Metamask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.

-Every transaction sent from your virtual wallet requires a signature using your unique private key.
-To provide our program with this permission, we can safely store our private key (and Alchemy API key) in an environment file.
+Every transaction sent from your wallet requires a signature using your unique private key.
+To provide our program with this permission, we can safely store our private key in an environment file.
+We will also store an API key for Alchemy here.

 > To learn more about sending transactions, check out [this tutorial](https://docs.alchemyapi.io/alchemy/tutorials/sending-transactions-using-web3-and-alchemy) on sending transactions using web3.